-- 4.7.1 The Council is responsible for 2,737 spaces in 24 off-street car parks (in Newbury, Thatcham, Hungerford, Lambourn, Theale and Pangbourne), and 307 spaces in 11 on-street parking areas (in Newbury, Thatcham and Hungerford).
+- 4.7.1 The Council is responsible for 2,670 spaces in 27 off-street car parks (in Newbury, Thatcham, Hungerford, Lambourn, Theale and Pangbourne), and 469 spaces in 20 on-street parking areas (in Newbury, Thatcham and Hungerford).
 It also manages 16 resident parking zones covering 98 roads.
 There is limited other paid-for parking with the main exception being the 550 space Parkway Shopping Centre car park in Newbury.
 Free parking is available at supermarkets in Newbury, Thatcham, Hungerford and Calcot, and other out-of-town retail areas including Newbury Retail Park and IKEA in Calcot.
 Parking charges vary to suit the purpose at each car park. - 4.7.2 Charges in car parks in Newbury town centre are generally £1.50 an hour with incremental increases for longer periods.
 On-street parking is generally free for 30 minutes, then starts at £1 for an hour.
-Season tickets are offered at £350 per quarter.
-In Hungerford the hourly rate begins at 80p, while Thatcham residents are offered more free parking in certain places for shorter periods of one to two hours. - 4.7.3 The Council's current net budget for parking and blue badges £1.7m, although with the change in behaviour since the pandemic commenced, it is currently forecast to be £1m more due to lost income for 2021/22.
+Season tickets are offered at £350 per quarter or £1,150 per year.
+In Hungerford the hourly rate begins at 80p. - 4.7.3 The Council's current net income budget from parking and blue badges is £2.0m.
+Following the change in behaviour since the pandemic commenced, this is likely to be only £1.4m in 2023/24.
 Parking charges, similar to bus fares, have remained at the same rates for a few years.
 Some short-term parking is available and cheaper than the bus, however generally it is priced more expensively than a single person's return bus fare.

-4.7.4 The Council is about to commence a thorough review of parking, and develop a Parking Strategy over the next few months.
+4.7.4 The Council has commenced a thorough review of parking, and is developing a Parking Strategy over the next year.
 This review will consider the balance between the need for parking and the implications for developing bus travel in the district.